 Do the lodges have toilets?

-Our Loch lodges are fully en-suite with electric shows, Glen lodges have an en-suite toilet & wash hand basin, with showers nearby.
-Ben lodges have toilets & showers nearby.
+Our Loch lodges are fully en-suite with electric shows, Glen lodges have an en-suite toilet & wash hand basin, with designated and exclusive use showers nearby.
+Ben lodges have designated and exclusive use toilets & showers nearby.

 Is there linen provided?